Accessibility & Inclusivity

 We have liaised with Lewes Access Group and Seeability to ensure our Centre is inclusive and accessible to all.

-We will also run classes and offer treatments for people with a range of disabilities and illnesses including Multiple Sclerosis, Parkinsons, Arthritis, Heart Conditions, Stroke, Diabetes and people with a wide range of mobility issues.
+We run classes and offer treatments for people with a range of disabilities and illnesses including Multiple Sclerosis, Parkinsons, Arthritis, Heart Conditions, Stroke, Diabetes and people with a wide range of mobility issues.
+We are also inclusive of all LGBT and offer classes with sign language.

-- Affordable Community Classes offered at least twice per week for £5 each.
+- Affordable Community Classes offered at least twice per week on a donation basis.
 These classes are taught by well-qualified teachers who work at the centre on the main timetable on a rotation basis.
-When registering for this class the client agrees to confirm eligibility according to status as unemployed, in receipt of benefits etc and is told that they must be willing to produce evidence of their income status on visiting the centre.

-- Specific classes are offered on the weekly timetable 3 times per week for targeted groups such as teenagers, recovering addicts and the elderly.
+- Specific classes are offered on the weekly timetable targeting specific groups such as teenagers, recovering addicts and the elderly.
 These are charged at a reduced rate between £5 and £8.
 These will be programmed on a half termly basis so that we can reach different demographics.

 Use of our studio spaces